FuelLabs/sway/docs/src/forc/dependancies.md

 # Dependencies

-Forc has an dependancy management system which can pull packages using git.
-This serves as a way to allow others build and share installable Forc projects.
+Forc has a dependency management system which can pull packages using git.
+This allows users to build and share Forc libraries.

 ## Adding a dependency